Succession (TV series): Development

 Showrunner Jesse Armstrong initially conceived the series as a feature film about the Murdoch family, but the script never went into production.
 Armstrong eventually expanded the scope of the story to include the larger landscape of Wall Street, which he felt better suited a television format.
-Armstrong wrote a new script centered on original characters loosely inspired by various powerful media families such as the Murdochs, the Redstones and the Sulzbergers.
+Armstrong wrote a new script centered on original characters loosely inspired by various powerful media families such as the Murdochs, the Redstones, the Maxwells, and the Sulzbergers.
 On June 6, 2016, it was announced that HBO had given the production a pilot order.
 The episode was written by Armstrong and directed by Adam McKay.
 Executive producers for the pilot include Armstrong, McKay, Will Ferrell, Frank Rich, and Kevin Messick.
 On May 16, 2017, it was announced that HBO had given the production a series order for a first season consisting of ten episodes.
 The previously announced creative team continued their involvement as the series entered into production.

-On November 17, 2017, it was reported that Nicholas Britell would serve as the series' composer.
 On April 26, 2018, it was announced that the series would premiere on June 3, 2018.
 On June 11, 2018, HBO renewed the series for a second season.
 On May 23, 2019, it was announced that the second season would premiere on August 11, 2019.
 On August 20, 2019, HBO renewed the series for a third season.
 On March 28, 2020, HBO announced the third season's production was delayed due to the COVID-19 pandemic.
 The third season premiered on October 17, 2021.
 In June 2021, executive producer Georgia Pritchett commented that the series would not go beyond five seasons, and possibly would end after season four.
-On October 26, 2021, HBO renewed the series for a fourth season, set to premiere on March 26, 2023.
+On October 26, 2021, HBO renewed the series for a fourth season which premiered on March 26, 2023.
 In an interview with The New Yorker in February 2023, Armstrong confirmed that the series would conclude with the fourth season.
-He stated that while the season was not initially pitched as the series' last, "the decision to end solidified through the writing and even when we started filming: I said to the cast, 'I’m not a hundred percent sure, but I think this is it.'"
+He stated that while the season was not initially pitched as the series' last, "the decision to end solidified through the writing and even when we started filming: I said to the cast, 'I'm not a hundred percent sure, but I think this is it.'"